-Research Team: Caroline Rodier (lead) and Brian Harold
+Research Team: Caroline Rodier (lead), Brian Harold, and Yunwan Zhang

 UC Campus(es): UC Davis

 Problem Statement: The San Joaquin Valley (SJV) has some of the country’s worst air quality and high rates of childhood asthma.
+Rural areas in California present unique transportation challenges associated with long travel distances, infrequent transit service, the cost of car ownership, and limited access to app-based rideshare services that are common to more populated urban centers.
 California has implemented new policies and incentives to encourage the use of cleaner, more fuel-efficient, and zero-emission cars, like electric vehicles, to reduce emissions and improve air quality.
 CARB has granted nearly $1.6 billion for the Low Carbon Transportation Program, which has funded equity projects in low-income and disadvantaged communities, including an electric vehicle (EV) carsharing pilot program located at affordable housing complexes in several small, rural SJV communities.
 This pilot project seeks to provide more reliable, affordable, and convenient travel alternatives to residents in areas not well served by transit.
 The pilot project offers a promising alternative to meet SB 375 goals in the SJV; however, solid research is needed to verify that that the pilot service increases the mobility of residents while reducing greenhouse gas emissions.
 This research will help to guide future cap-and-trade investments for scaled operations.

 Project Partner(s): California Air Resources Board